cinghie/yii2-articles/README.md

 ('admin', 'YUOR_USER_ID', 1451514052);
 ```

-Override PREFIX_ with your tables prefix and YUOR_USER_ID with your user_id
+Override PREFIX_ with your tables prefix and YUOR_USER_ID with your user_id.
+For example:

-example:

 ```
 INSERT INTO `auth_assignment` (`item_name`, `user_id`, `created_at`) VALUES